-Campaign Builder is designed to help you easily construct a comprehensive communication to your customers, tailored to customer interests or in conjunction with any of your existing store campaigns, such as summer reading, holiday fliers, book groups, etc.
+The campaign builder is designed to help you easily construct a comprehensive communication to your customers, tailored to customer interests or in conjunction with any of your existing store campaigns, such as summer reading, holiday fliers, book groups, etc.

-With Campaign Builder, you can:
+With the campaign builder, you can:

 - Add similar titles, events and/or collections to a single, store-branded email for your customers

-- Add a custom email ‘Subject’ and ‘Message’ for the campaign to tailor your message even further
+- Add a custom email ‘Subject’ and ‘Message’ for the campaign to tailor your message even further and share store news

 - Preview and/or send the email to your customers and view the results (click-rates, conversions, etc.)

-That Campaign will be visible here, in your Active/In-Process section:
+That campaign will be visible here, in your Active/In-Process section:

 Add and/or remove comps as you wish to create a complete list of likely titles/purchasers/etc.

-You’ll be able to add a title to or remove from a Campaign, see how many Active Campaigns in which a title is included and even create a new campaign, right there in an Edelweiss+ catalog!
+You’ll be able to add a title to or remove from a Campaign, see how many Active Campaigns in which a title is included, and even create a new campaign, right there in an Edelweiss+ catalog.

-Click on the title of your Campaign to get here:
+Click on the title of your campaign to get here:

 You can override that exclusion for specific people (your employees, specific super-fan customers, etc.) by adding them in the Individual Customers field.

-See all about Campaign Title Blurbs here.
+Learn all about Title Blurbs here.

-Once you’re happy, you can send yourself a preview email, schedule to send it later, or send it it right out to your customers:
+Once you’re happy, you can send yourself a preview email, schedule to send it later, or send it right out to your customers:

 Clicking Schedule to send later allows you to pick a date and time for your campaign to go out: